bg-write/javascript-cheatsheet/README.md

     -   Fibonacci
 -   Node.js

 This guide doesn't include everything to know about JS.
-It is, however, a great place to start.
+It is simply a place to start.

 ---